-A long line of Supreme Court precedent makes clear that states violate the First Amendment when they warehouse sensitive donor information, as California has done here.
+A long line of Supreme Court precedent makes clear that states violate the First Amendment when they warehouse sensitive donor information, as California has done.
 The Ninth Circuit’s ruling prohibits nonprofits from engaging in protected First Amendment speech if they maintain the privacy of their supporters.
 The Institute for Free Speech is currently banned from speaking with potential donors in California unless it reports its donors to the state.
 The Institute has refused to accede to the state’s demands for the last four years.

 IFS has asked the Supreme Court to step in and reaffirm its precedent that Americans can join together in support of a cause safe from the prying eyes of the government.

 The Attorney General’s demand creates a stark choice for IFS.
 Either of its potential courses of action would result in constitutional harm actionable under 42 U.S.C. § 1983.
-IFS may refuse to comply with the Attorney General’s Letter and risk losing its ability to solicit charitable contributions in California, despite Ninth Circuit and U.S. Supreme Court precedent holding that fundraising for charitable organizations is fully protected speech.
+IFS may refuse to comply with the Attorney General’s demand and risk losing its ability to solicit charitable contributions in California, despite Ninth Circuit and U.S. Supreme Court precedent holding that fundraising for charitable organizations is fully protected speech.

-On the other hand, if the Institute does give the Attorney General its confidential Schedule B as a precondition of engaging in protected fundraising speech, its First Amendment right to associate with its contributors, many of whom would rather not be disclosed, and their right to freely associate with each other, will be chilled.
+On the other hand, if the Institute gives the Attorney General its confidential Schedule B as a precondition of engaging in protected fundraising speech, its First Amendment right to associate with its contributors, many of whom would rather not be disclosed, and their right to freely associate with each other, will be chilled.

 As the United States Supreme Court first recognized in the civil rights cases of the 1950s, the anonymity of contributors to nonprofit educational organizations is generally protected, lest an individual be subject to retaliation for supporting an organization that educates the public on an unpopular topic.
-The State may only demand disclosure of an organization’s funders if necessary to advance a sufficiently important governmental interest.
+The state may only demand disclosure of an organization’s funders if necessary to advance a sufficiently important governmental interest.
 Defendant has not even attempted to make such a showing.

-Should IFS act in the interest of its contributors and forgo fundraising efforts in the State to protect its donors’ names and addresses, it and its donors will be irreparably harmed.
+Should IFS act in the interest of its contributors and forgo fundraising efforts in the state to protect its donors’ names and addresses, the organization and its donors will be irreparably harmed.
 This will include not only lost contributions (and a corresponding loss of funding to advance the Institute’s mission) during the pendency of this litigation (which IFS will not be able to recover as damages from the state at a later time), but also the silencing of the Institute’s speech directed at potential donors in California.

 Note: This case began as “CCP v.
 Harris” – older court filings may refer to the case by that name.